Matronymic: Terminology of English

 More rarely, English writers use forms based wholly on Greek: the noun metronym (first attested in 1904); and the noun and adjective metronymic (first attested in 1868).
 These are, for example, the forms used in the 2016 The Oxford Dictionary of Family Names in Britain and Ireland.
 Speakers are in practice likely to use female-line name, or name of "his/her mother" to be both specific and avoid use of technical terms.

 Asia

 India

-The matrilineal communities in South and North-East India, like the Nairs, Bunts and Khasi, have family names which are inherited from their mother.
+Some matrilineal communities in South and North-East India, like the Nairs, Bunts and Khasi, have family names which are inherited from their mother.
 Matronymic names are common in Kerala.
 Daughters take the names of their mothers as the second part of their name.